Sakae28/XHSScraper/README.md

 # XHSScraper

-XHSScraper is a Python package to scrape user profile, posts and replies from 小红书.
+XHSScraper is a Python package to scrape user profile, posts and replies from a social media platform 小红书 (Xiao Hong Shu/RedNote) which has the No.1 downloads in the app store now.

 # Introduction